ComparativeGenomicsToolkit/cactus/README.md

 Cactus is a reference-free whole-genome multiple alignment program.
 The principal algorithms are described here: https://doi.org/10.1101/gr.123356.111

+Please subscribe to the [cactus-announce](https://groups.google.com/d/forum/cactus-announce) low-volume mailing list so we may reach about releases and other announcements.

 ## Acknowledgements

 Cactus uses many different algorithms and individual code contributions, principally from Joel Armstrong, Glenn Hickey, Mark Diekhans and Benedict Paten.
 We are particularly grateful to: